opensearch-project/documentation-website/_data-prepper/log-analytics.md

 # Processor

-Data Prepper 1.2 release and above comes with a [Grok Processor](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-plugins/grok-processor/README.md).
-The Grok Processor is an invaluable tool to structure and extract important fields from your logs that makes them more queryable.
+Data Prepper 1.2 and above comes with a [Grok Processor](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-plugins/grok-processor/README.md).
+The Grok Processor is an invaluable tool for structuring and extracting important fields from your logs, making them more queryable.

-The Grok Processor comes with a wide variety of [default patterns](https://github.com/thekrakken/java-grok/blob/master/src/main/resources/patterns/patterns) that match against common log formats like apcahe logs or syslogs, but can easily accept any custom patterns that cater to your specific log format.
+The Grok Processor comes with a wide variety of [default patterns](https://github.com/thekrakken/java-grok/blob/master/src/main/resources/patterns/patterns) that match common log formats like Apache logs or syslogs, but it can easily accept any custom patterns that cater to your specific log format.

-There are a lot of complex Grok features that will not be discussed here, so please read the documentation if you are interested.
+For more information about Grok features, see the documentation.

 # OpenSearch sink

-There is a generic sink that writes the data to OpenSearch as the destination.
-The [OpenSearch sink](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-plugins/opensearch/README.md) has configuration options related to an OpenSearch cluster like endpoint, SSL/Username, index name, index template, index state management, etc.
+There is a generic sink that writes data to OpenSearch as the destination.
+The [OpenSearch sink](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-plugins/opensearch/README.md) has configuration options related to an OpenSearch cluster, like endpoint, SSL/username, index name, index template, and index state management.

 # Pipeline configuration